SciLitLLM: How to Adapt LLMs for Scientific Literature Understanding: CPT Quality Filter

 - Briefly justify your total score, up to 100 words.

 - Conclude with the score using the format: "Educational score: <total points>"

 \end{prompt}

 We train a Scientific Texts Quality Classifier on these labeled data samples.
-The classifier is a 109M BERT~\cite{bert} classifier, fine-tuned from the checkpoint of fineweb-edu-classifier~\cite{fineweb-edu}.
+The classifier is a 109M BERT~\citep{bert} classifier, fine-tuned from the checkpoint of fineweb-edu-classifier~\citep{fineweb-edu}.
 The model is trained for 20 epochs with a learning rate of 0.001 and a batch size of 1024.
 Ninety percent of the 50K samples are used as the training set, and the rest 10\% are used as the validation set.
 The training process costs approximately 50 minutes on 4 A100 GPUs.
 We select the checkpoint from the epoch that yields the highest validation micro F1 score as our final checkpoint.
 During Inference, we set batch size to 2048, and beam number to 1.
 The inference process costs 90 minutes on 4 A100 GPUs.
 We utilize the generated to filter out 25\% data with the lowest quality.

-The distribution of the scores is demonstrated in Figure~\ref{fig:cpt_scores}.
-The filtered-out 25\% data are marked \textbf{gray}, while the remaining 75\% CPT data are marked \textbf{orange}.
+We also conduct empirical experiments to investigate the sensitivity of model performance to the quality filtering threshold.
+The results in Table~\ref{tab:threshold} show that setting the filtering threshold at 25\% achieves the best overall performance, effectively injecting scientific domain knowledge into the model.
+When the threshold is set too high (e.g., 35\%), the average quality of the corpus improves; however, the significant reduction in data volume limits the ability to fully capture domain knowledge.
+Conversely, when the threshold is set too low (e.g., 15\%), the increase in data volume includes more low-quality content, which negatively impacts model performance.
+Thus, the trade-off between data quality and quantity is crucial.